 Knowledge of the damage that food waste does to the environment has led to a sea change in most people’s behaviour over the past few years.

 In addressing kitchen waste, the first change is obviously to minimise the amount of food waste we create because of the environmental cost involved in the production and transporting of food before we even buy it.
-This means planning meals in advance and using or freezing leftovers.

 But when it comes to dealing with unavoidable food waste, composting is a no-brainer.